Lenyn Sosa Preview, Player Props: White Sox vs. Mariners

 Mariners Pitching Rankings

-- The nine strikeouts per nine innings compiled by the Mariners pitching staff ranks ninth in the league.
+- The Mariners pitching staff is seventh in the league with a collective 9.1 strikeouts per nine innings.

-- The Mariners have the second-ranked team ERA across all league pitching staffs (3.73).
+- The Mariners' 3.71 team ERA ranks second among all MLB pitching staffs.

-- Mariners pitchers combine to surrender the sixth-fewest home runs in baseball (134 total, 1.1 per game).
+- Mariners pitchers combine to give up 134 home runs (1.1 per game), the sixth-fewest in the league.

-- The right-hander's most recent appearance was on Thursday against the Kansas City Royals, when he went seven innings, surrendering four earned runs while allowing nine hits.
+- The righty last pitched on Friday, Aug.
+4 against the Los Angeles Angels, when he went six innings, allowing two earned runs while giving up four hits.

+- The 23-year-old has put up an ERA of 4.75, with 9.8 strikeouts per nine innings, in 11 games this season.
+Opponents are hitting .242 against him.

 © 2023 Data Skrive.
 All rights reserved.